Updated 18 June 2022

 Below I’d like to showcase a few lines that I believe come close to emulating the Borealis Clear, Aquerple or Confetti designs.

-Part of the first MDG Unicorn Dice Kickstarter from beginning of 2019, Unicorn Ice are clear dice with fine iridescent glitter inside.
+Part of the first MDG (now rebranded to FanRoll) Unicorn Dice Kickstarter from beginning of 2019, Unicorn Ice are clear dice with fine iridescent glitter inside.
 These are often quoted as being fairly close emulations of Borealis Confetti, though the colour spectrum of the glitter isn’t quite as wide as that of Confetti (lacking the green-yellow-orange-red tones), they are certainly a great set to own.

 Unicorn Ice comes with black ink, and the d20 has a unicorn head logo instead of the 20.
 The die base is clear and the fine glitter inside has a spectrum that ranges from magenta to purple to blue.
 The glitter is a bit finer than in Confetti.

-The Flash Dice are available in several colourways, but the ones most reminiscent of Chessex Borealis are the light blue with black ink set, or the clear with blue ink set.
+The Flash Dice are available in several colourways, but the ones most reminiscent of Chessex Borealis are the light blue or the clear with black ink set.
 The iridescent glitter flakes in the blue set have a pink-purple-orange-green shimmer, the flakes in the clear with blue set more of a blue-green-orange-yellow shimmer.

 HD Dice – Luminous Ro Chrome